Left ventricular assist device (LVAD)

 Before the procedure

 - Chest X-ray.
-An X-ray image helps your doctor to see the size and shape of your heart and lungs.
+A chest X-ray shows the size and shape of the heart and can show certain problems with the lungs.

 - Cardiac catheterization.
-In this test, a doctor inserts a thin, flexible tube (catheter) into a vein or artery in your upper leg (groin), arm or neck and guides it to your heart using X-ray imaging.
-Doctors may use this test to measure the pressure and blood flow in your heart.
-This test may help your doctor determine if you're a candidate for a VAD or if you may need alternative devices.
+A doctor inserts a thin, flexible tube (catheter) into a blood vessel and moves it to the heart using X-rays as a guide to measure the pressures and flow in the heart.
+This test can help determine if someone is still a good candidate for a VAD or if other treatment is needed.

 Ventricular assist device coordinator consultation at Mayo Clinic

 A ventricular assist device (VAD) coordinator discusses a ventricular assist device with a person.